-In this section, we introduce two scenarios of the proposed $VCA$ protocol based integration method in $ePLC$.
-With the $VCA$ protocol, users only need to code additional algorithms and change the $PT$ when the scenario of visual servo system is changed.
+This section introduces two scenarios of the proposed $VCA$ protocol-based integration method in $ePLC$.
+With the $VCA$ protocol, the users only need to code additional algorithms and change the $PT$ when the scenario of the visual servo system is changed.

-\subsection{Case one: Winding Machine with Visual System}
+\subsection{Case one: Winding Machine with a Visual System}

 As shown in Fig. \ref{fig:Winding},

-(a) is the visual system, whose processor is ARM9 based S3C2440 and which uses the CANIF interface to communicate with OV9650 CMOS Camera; (b) is the $ePLC$, CASS-PLCA149B; (c) is the winding machine with visual system which contains two axes: the U-axis and Q-axis; (d) is shown the Winding effect; and (e) are shown the angle of $\theta$, Q-axis, and U-axis.
+(a) is the visual system, whose processor is the ARM9-based S3C2440 and uses the CANIF interface to communicate with the OV9650 CMOS camera; (b) is the $ePLC$, CASS-PLCA149B; (c) is the winding machine with a visual system that contains two axes: the U-axis and the Q-axis; (d) shows the winding effect; and (e) shows the angle of $\theta$, Q-axis, and U-axis.

-In winding process, the tension of the copper wire will change irregularly, especially for the thick ones.
-However, we use the same speed ratio of U-axis and Q-axis which always leads to irregularity of each layer of the coil.
-Hence, we can use the visual system to decrease or increase the speed of Q-axis to control the angle of wire.
+In the winding process, the tension of the copper wire will irregularly change, especially for the thick ones.
+However, we used the same speed ratio of the U-axis and the Q-axis, which always leads to the irregularity of each coil layer.
+Hence, we can use the visual system to decrease or increase the speed of the Q-axis to control the wire angle.

 %Figure \ref{fig:WindingSystem} is

-In the structure of the winding machine system, The ePLC has two chips: a master chip and a slave chip.
-It uses the RS232 to receive $PF$s and could control six servo systems at most.
-The winding machine has two axes: the U-axis and Q-axis. the $VS$ use the CMOS camera to gain winding images and transfer the digital information to ARM CUP.
-The ARM CUP will extract parameters from the digital information, frame $PF$s and transfer $PF$s to $ePLC$ continuously.
+In the structure of the winding machine system, the ePLC has two chips: a master chip and a slave chip.
+It uses RS232 to receive $PF$s, and could control six servo systems at most.
+The winding machine has two axes: The U-axis and the Q-axis. $VS$ uses the CMOS camera to gain winding images and transfer the digital information to the ARM CUP.
+The ARM CUP will extract parameters from the digital information, frame $PF$s, and transfer $PF$s to $ePLC$ continuously.

 \subsubsection{Design of $PT$}

-In \cite{wu2018customized}, we propose the customized winding machine language which only contains 13 instructions.
-Here, we can use the second and third instructions to control U-axis and Q-axis, respectively.
-In the algorithm layer, both of them use the same motion control algorithm which controls one axis with speed and position.
-The process of winding is mainly to control the speed ratio of U-axis and Q-axis, hence we use the $VS$ to influence the speed of Q-axis only.
-The $PT$ of winding machine is illustrated in Table \ref{table:PTofWinding} in which the $pid_1$ is the speed of Q-axis and the 1000 of $var_1$ is used to multiply by the $\theta$.
+In \cite{wu2018customized}, we propose the customized winding machine language, which only contains 13 instructions.
+Here, we can use the second and third instructions to control the U-axis and the Q-axis, respectively.
+In the algorithm layer, both use the same motion control algorithm, which controls one axis with speed and position.
+The winding process mainly aims to control the speed ratio of the U-axis and the Q-axis; hence, we use the $VS$ to influence the speed of the Q-axis only.
+Table \ref{table:PTofWinding} presents the $PT$ of the winding machine, in which $pid_1$ is the speed of the Q-axis, and 1000 of $var_1$ is used to multiply by $\theta$.

 %\begin{table}